-We were in your room amongst the fairy lights that danced along the wall behind your bed, at the foot of it, you hung your head over the edge.
+We were in your room amongst m fairy lights that danced along the wall behind your bed.
+At the foot of it, you hung your head over the edge.

 The bulbs cast sparse beams of light across the small and cozy space.
 Pictures of your family and memories I was never a part of watch over you.
 The maroon-colored curtains are pulled shut and it’s 1:30AM.

 In the center of your bedroom, I sat on floor with my legs crossed; and I ran my right index finger over the grainy variations of the floor’s frosty surface with my head a few inches from your own.
 Also, I had my eyes conveniently levelled with the curves of your chest and following its peaks and falls with a shyly and crudely inquisitive gaze.

 Your eyes were straining at the message box which had been waiting for you to send some words into space.

 You hated texting and you hated what people talked about:

 A new song that needed you to listen, like and share (but never understand).